george24601/george24601.github.io/_posts/2019/2019-10-30-effective-exec.md

   * Listen and only clarify points
   * Sum up what to be included in the memo at the end of each disscussion point or end of meeting
   * Immediately followed by an after-meeting memo, which summarized discussions, conclusions, and action items/assignments/deadline.
 This memo is cced to every participants
+* Too many meetings means the responsibility is too decentralized.
+In a lean org, people should be able to move around without collsion and explaining their work all the time.
+Otherwise, the org is overstaffed